Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Organizations

+> A management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage

 * Global service
-* Allows to manage multiple AWS accounts
 * The main account is the management account
 * Other accounts are member accounts
   * Member accounts can only be part of one organization